+Gecina is pursuing its policy to promote employment and professional integration of people with disabilities and in 2023 began negotiating a new agreement on disability.
 Gecina has dedicated measures in place to support employees facing a disability, either directly or within their family: special leave, day off donations, workstation adjustments, a guidance and information platform and awareness-raising events.
 It also promotes the protected and adapted work sector.